brianstokesUT/Hybrid-Jay/Bioinformatics/Create_candidate_AU.md

-First we'll pull a selected autosomal sequence of interest from the *C. cristata* dataset In this example we'll focus on AY443280.1 which is one of the longest sequences available and covers the RAG1 region.
-Other regions will follow similar steps but will need some edited scripts.
+First we'll pull a selected autosomal sequence of interest from the *C. cristata* dataset In this example we'll focus on AY443280.1 which is one of the longest sequences available and includes partial coverage of the RAG1 gene region.
+Other regions will follow similar steps but will need some edited scripts to replace which region is used.

 ```
 awk '/^>AY443280.1/{flag=1;print;next}/^>/{flag=0}flag' raw_sequences/c_cristata_au.fasta > raw_sequences/c_cristata_AY443280.1.fasta